|

 Keys (later with Joe Cocker’s band at Woodstock) was in the band, it was

-“The International Clique”
+called “The International Clique”

 because we had a black guy, a Jewish guy and a Hill-Billy.
 It had a